 The traditional startup path used to look like this.
 Spend months building a prototype.
 Raise a seed round.
 Hire a team.
 Spend two years trying to find product market fit.
 Maybe get acquired.
 Probably run out of money.

-AI flipped that script.
-The build cost dropped to almost zero.
+AI flipped that whole process.
+Tools like Claude Code, Cursor, and Replit dropped the build cost to almost nothing.
 One person with a laptop and an API key can now ship products that would have required a ten person engineering team three years ago.
 Vibe coding tools let you describe what you want and the AI writes it.
 The only barriers left are having an idea and being willing to put it out there.

 Nick Dobos Makes $733K a Month With 100 AI Tools

-Nick Dobos took a completely different approach.
+Nick took a completely different approach than most.
 Instead of building one viral product, he built over a hundred.
 BoredHumans.com is a collection of free AI tools covering everything from song lyric generators to chess games to image manipulation.
 He is self taught.
-No computer science degree.
-No investors.
+No CS degree.
+No outside money.

 The platform generates roughly $733,000 per month through ads and premium features.
 That is $8.8 million a year from one guy running a website full of AI experiments.
 His strategy was volume and variety rather than betting everything on one product.
 If one tool does not take off, the other 99 keep the lights on.